-Business.
-The tax applies to any activity, enterprise, profession, trade or undertaking of any nature conducted or engaged in, or ordinarily conducted or engaged in, for the purpose of gain, benefit or advantages, whether direct or indirect, to the taxpayer or to another or others.
+• Business.
+The tax applies to any activity, enterprise, profession, trade or undertaking of any nature conducted or engaged in, or ordinarily conducted or engaged in, for the purpose of gain or benefit to or advantage of, whether direct or indirect, the taxpayer or another or others.

-A business includes subsidiary or independent entities that conduct operations for the benefit of others and at no profit to themselves, nonprofit businesses, and trade associations.
+A business includes subsidiary or independent entities that conduct operations for the benefit of others and at no profit to themselves, nonprofit businesses and trade associations.

-A person is conducting business within the City of Hazelton if they engage, hire, employ or contract with one (or more) individual as an employee or self-employed and does at least one of the following:
+A person is conducting business within the City of Scranton if they engage, hire, employ or contract with one or more individuals as employees or is self-employed and, in addition, does at least one of the following:

-- Maintains a fixed place of business within the city - Owns or leases real property within the city for purposes of such business - Maintains a stock of tangible, personal property in the city for sale in the ordinary course of business - Conducts continuous solicitation within the city related to such business - Utilizes the streets of the city in connection with operating the business, other than for the mere transportation from a site outside the city, through the city, or to a destination outside of the city.
+- Maintains a fixed place of business within the city - Owns or leases real property within the city for purposes of such business

-A person is engaged in business who, in return for rental income, rents, leases or hires real or personal property to others; however, a person is not engaged in business solely by reason of the receipt of income from passive investments for which no services were rendered.
+- Maintains a stock of tangible, personal property in the city for sale in the ordinary course of business - o Conducts continuous solicitation within the city related to such business - Utilizes the streets of the city in connection with the operation of such business, other than for the mere transportation from a site outside the city, through the city, or to a destination outside of the city

-• Employer.
-An employer is any person or entity conducting business activity within the city, except for a governmental entity.
+A person also is engaged in business if in return for rental income, the person rents, leases or hires real or personal property to others; however, a person is not engaged in business solely by reason of the receipt of income from passive investments for which no services were rendered.

-• Employee.
+- Employer.
+An employer is any person or entity conducting business activity within the city, except for a governmental entity. - Employee.
 An employee is any individual in the service of an employer, under an appointment or contract of hire or apprenticeship, express or implied, oral or written, whether lawfully or unlawfully employed.

-In addition, and irrespective of the common-law tests for determining the existence of an independent-contractor relationship, an individual performing work or service for compensation is an employee of the person for whom the work or service is performed unless one of the following applies:
+In addition, and irrespective of the common law tests for determining the existence of an independent contractor relationship, an individual performing work or service for compensation is an employee of the person for whom the work or service is performed unless one of the following applies:

-- The individual has been and will continue to be free from control or direction over the performance of the work or service, both under his/her appointment of contract of hire or apprenticeship - The work or service is either outside the usual course of the business of the person for which it is performed - The individual is customarily engaged in an independently established trade, occupation, business or profession
+- The individual has been and will continue to be free from control or direction over the performance of such work or service, both under his/her appointment of contract of hire or apprenticeship. - The work or service is outside the usual course of the business of the person for which such service is performed. - The individual is customarily engaged in an independently established trade, occupation, business or profession.